Wasted on You (Morgan Wallen song): Chart performance

 "Wasted on You" debuted at number one on the Billboard Hot Country Songs chart dated the week ending January 23, 2021, alongside the album tracks "Somebody's Problem", "Warning", and "Sand in My Boots" and the singles "7 Summers" and "More Than My Hometown".
 In doing so, Wallen became the first artist ever to chart six songs within the top ten of Hot Country Songs at the same time.
 The song's debut at the top of the chart coincided with Dangerous: The Double Album debuting at the number-one position on the Top Country Albums chart, making Wallen the first ever artist to debut at the top of both charts simultaneously.
 Furthermore, it was Wallen's second debut at the top, making him the first artist to have multiple songs debut at number one on the country chart.
 "Wasted on You" also debuted at number nine on the Billboard Hot 100.
+On December 16, 2025, it was certified 12× Platinum by RIAA.